Dancers in traditional costume in Borneo

 Women reading and interpreting the Koran in the Istiqlal Mosque in Jakarta, Indonesia

-Indonesia’s constitution guarantees freedom of religion within the scope of six officially recognised religions (Islam, Buddhism, Protestant and Catholic Christianity, Confucianism and Hinduism).
+Indonesia’s constitution guarantees freedom of religion within the scope of the five officially recognised religions (Islam, Buddhism, Christianity, Confucianism and Hinduism).
 However, shortcomings in the protection of minority groups and in the rule of law mean that, in some regions, persons belonging to religious minorities frequently experience disadvantages and even face threats and violence from Islamist groups.

 The government is expressly committed to the moderate form of Islam that has traditionally been practised in the country.
 It has been fighting Islamist terrorism with determination.
-Large sections of civil society, too, are actively fighting the tendency towards Islamisation of society and growing religious intolerance.
+Large sections of civil society, too, are actively fighting the tendency towards Islamic extremism in society and growing religious intolerance.